tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/real_nvp_default_template.md

 created once.
 It takes the `d`-dimensional input x[0:d] and returns the `D-d` dimensional outputs `loc` ("mu") and `log_scale` ("alpha").

+The default template does not support conditioning and will raise an exception if `condition_kwargs` are passed to it.
+To use conditioning in real nvp bijector, implement a conditioned shift/scale template that handles the `condition_kwargs`.

 #### Arguments:

 * <b>`hidden_layers`</b>: Python `list`-like of non-negative integer, scalars